liaoheng/BingWallpaper/HELP.md

 ### Feedback

 - Github
-  1. Open the feedback dialog and click the Copy button,content be in the clipboard.
+  1. Open the feedback dialog and click the Copy button, content be in the clipboard.
   2. Turn on `Enable action Log` option and wait a day, post the log content.
   3. Write your issues.
 - E-Mail